Path-integral Monte Carlo estimator for the dipole polarizability of quantum plasma: Reduction of Lindhard theory to Drude model in the long-wavelength limit

 At this point, the dependency on $q$ is dropped and the quantity $\omega^2_p = (n e^2/\varepsilon_0 m_e)$ is recognized as the plasma frequency with number density $n = N/L^3$.
 Using these definitions leads to

 Finally, by defining $\delta = \Gamma / 2$ and considering $\delta^2 \approx 0$ , Eq. \ref{eq:chi_D} is recovered

-We point that the fact that both $\delta$ in the Lindhard function and $\Gamma$ in the Drude model are infinitesimally small is the reason why we observe the best match in our results for small $\Gamma$, as seen in Table \ref{tab:eta_vs_Gamma}.
+We point that the fact that both $\delta$ in the Lindhard function and $\Gamma$ in the Drude model are infinitesimally small is the reason why we observe the best match in our results for small $\Gamma$.